 Students evaluate every course taken at the Heller School by filling out a standard evaluation form online with questions about the instructor and the course content.
 Heller considers such student input important and takes these evaluations seriously.
 Evaluations are anonymous, and instructors do not see the course evaluations until after they have turned in all grades.
-Summaries of course evaluations from prior semesters are available on-line through the Brandeis Student Union web page (https://sys.brandeis.edu/ceg/index).
+Summaries of course evaluations from prior semesters are available online (https://apps.brandeis.edu/ceg/index).